Nine Secrets to Beating the High Cost of College

 I guess you’re wondering why I’m telling you all of this.
 The answer is quite simple: we have personally helped parents like you send their children to expensive private and state universities that they never thought they could afford.

 And there’s a good chance I can do the same for you.
-I am offering you one free — one hour of my time ($150 value).
+I am offering you one free financial aid test – one hour of my time ($150 value).

-During your free consultation, we will further delve into these nine new secrets to beating the high cost of college.
+During your free consultation, we will further delve into the nine secrets of beating the high cost of college.

-Most middle and upper middle class parents automatically assume they won’t be eligible for financial aid if they make over $100,000 per year and they own their home.
+Most middle and upper-middle-class parents automatically assume they won’t be eligible for financial aid if they make over $100,000 per year and if they own their home.

 2. Why Some High School Guidance Counselors and “Financial Aid Nights” may not Solve ALL your College Funding Problems